Portraits by Bike-Denise Fenton

 [Denise Fenton] Ideally, we will have bike lanes on every major street in the city.
 I would also like to see more protected bike lanes where bikers are separated from cars by curbs or gutters.
 We need to make sure that the bike lanes we have are kept clear and in good repair.

-Bicycling is impacting Wisconsinites for good, and we’re proud to share stories like Trevor’s from around the state.
-Trevor’s vision echoes the Wisconsin Bike Fed’s legislative priorities that aim to make cycling more enjoyable and safe.
+Bicycling is impacting Wisconsinites for good, and we’re proud to share stories like Denise’s from around the state.
+Denise’s vision echoes the Wisconsin Bike Fed’s legislative priorities that aim to make cycling more enjoyable and safe.
 Join us in fighting to restore the statewide Complete Streets Policy and design streets that prioritize the needs of all users.

 - Learn about Complete Streets